mediafly/extensions-documentation/extensions.md

 Mediafly creates and maintains a detailed list of examples.
 These examples illustrate many of the features of Extensions and can serve as QA for client app developers.

-Please see the [Mediafly Extensions Tools and Examples](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples) BitBucket repository for more information.
+Please see the [Mediafly Extensions Examples](https://github.com/mediafly/extensions-examples) repository for more information.

 To see the examples in action on your device on a browser: